gpozzi/capstone-google-analytics/README.md

 > - **`trip_type`**: A code indicating whether the trip was a street-hail or a dispatch that is automatically assigned based on the metered rate in use but can be altered by the driver (1= Street-hail, 2= Dispatch). (categorical)
 > - **`congestion_surcharge`**: Congestion surcharge for trips that start, end or pass through the congestion zone in Manhattan, south of 96th street ($2.50 for non-shared trips in Yellow Taxis, $2.75 for non-shared trips in Green Taxis)". (categorical)

+### Data credibility and integrity
+- **Reliability** : This data is not so reliable since 2020 trends are affected by the COVID-19 outbreak which affected the level of service.

+- **Originality**: This data is owned and provided by the NYT&LC.
+Thus it's original and we can rely it wasn't modified from its collection to its actual usage.

+- **Comprehensiveness**: The data is comprehensive, since it provides all data needed to answer questions about taxi service usage.

+- **Current**: The data is recent (less than a year old) and does represent current trends.

+- **Cited**: As stated before, Amazon Mechanical Murk created the dataset, but we have no information on whether this is a credible source.

+The data integrity and credibility is clearly insufficient to provide reliable and comprehensive insights to Bellabeat.
+Therefore, the following analysis can only provide first hints and directions which should be verified through an analysis of a larger and much more reliable dataset.

 ## 3. PROCESS Phase
 ### Tools used
-A little preprocessing was done in **`Pandas`** because the DATETIME format of two columns was not consistent across all rows and tables and with this tool I could enforce its uniformity.
+I did some preprocessing in **`Pandas`** because the DATETIME format of two columns was not consistent across all rows and tables and with this tool I could enforce its uniformity.

-Most data cleaning was done with **`SQL Server Management Studio`**, since we'll assume data is stored in the Company's database.
+Most data cleaning was made with **`SQL Server Management Studio`**, since we'll assume data is stored in the Company's database.

+Data visualizations was done in **`Tableau Public`**.

+Dashboard background design was done with **`Figma`**, by using a free template and adapting it to this case's requirements.

 ### Data processing
 In the first place, the data will be extracted as CSV files to apply some preprocessing in Pandas.
 The steps involved will be documented [**`here`**](https://github.com/gpozzi/capstone-google-analytics/blob/main/python.md)